garrandall/popular-music-data/tracks/when-my-little-girl-is-smiling-the-drifters.md

   start_date: '1962-04-28'
 ---

-Ev'ry time my baby and I have a quarrel,
+Every time my baby and I have a quarrel,
 I swear I won't give in.
 Then my baby starts to smile at me,
 And I know, I know I just can't win.